After settling in Melton Mowbray I gradually became aware of its fascinating history and characters over the centuries.

 During my 27 years service with the RAF, I was extremely fortunate, some say lucky, to visit some interesting places and meet lots of interesting people, some of which were veterans of previous campaigns fought by our Royal Air Force.

 For as long as I can remember I have been fascinated by military history, especially when it is related to the Royal Air Force.
-A subject which has become my full-time hobby or ‘passion’.
+A subject which has become my full-time passion, or as some would say ‘obsession’.

 History is meant to be shared and I hope you will enjoy reading my blogs about the places and individuals I have researched as much as I have enjoyed researching and writing about them.